Phase transition in the Integrated Density of States of the Anderson model arising from a supersymmetric sigma model: Abstract

 \paragraph{Theorem \ref{corol-upper-bound-on-IDS}: strategy of the proof.} The regularity bounds follow directly from the Wegner estimate and \eqref{eq:Nviafinitevolume} by replacing \(E\) and \(\varepsilon \) by \(E/2.\) On the contrary, the improved upper bound \eqref{eq-NE-nolifhistz-upper-bound-d=3} is proved in Proposition \ref{prop:upper-b-IDOSd=3} using properties of the infinite volume distribution of \(\beta.\)

 \paragraph{Organization of this paper.} In Section 2 we review some definitions and known results, and derive the modifications of these results that will be needed in the rest of the paper.
-A few additional technical results that we will also use in this section are summarized in the Appendix.
-Section 3 covers the first two steps in the proof of Theorem \ref{thm-main-theorem}.
+A few additional technical results that we will also use in this section are summarized in Appendix A. Section 3 covers the first two steps in the proof of Theorem \ref{thm-main-theorem}.
 The final step is worked out in Section 4.
 Section 5 contains the proof of Theorem \ref{wegner-type-theorem}.
-Note that all these proofs involve only properties of the \textit{finite volume} marginal distribution but some of the above results can be recovered by exploiting properties of the \textit{infinite volume} distribution.
+Some estimates on the $u$ field associated to the \( H^{2|2} \)-model (see \eqref{def:umeasure} below) which are necessary for the proof, but are also interesting in their own, are collected in Appendix B. Note that all these proofs involve only properties of the \textit{finite volume} marginal distribution but some of the above results can be recovered by exploiting properties of the \textit{infinite volume} distribution.
 The main ideas are sketched in Section 6, while the detailed construction can be found in \cite{theserapenne}.
 This alternative approach also provides the improved bound \eqref{eq-NE-nolifhistz-upper-bound-d=3} in Theorem \ref{corol-upper-bound-on-IDS}.
 All corresponding details are given in Section 6.

-\paragraph{Acknowledgements.} V. Rapenne would like to thank Christophe Sabot for suggesting working on this topic and for his valuable guidance.
+\paragraph{Acknowledgements.} We would like to thank the anonymous referee for carefully reading our manuscript and for suggestions that led to an improvement of the article.
+V. Rapenne would like to thank Christophe Sabot for suggesting working on this topic and for his valuable guidance.
 M. Disertori and C. Rojas-Molina gratefully acknowledge the Deutsche Forschungsgemeinschaft for support through the project RO 5965/1-1 AOBJ 654381.
 X. Zeng and C. Rojas-Molina gratefully acknowledge the Agence Nationale de la Recherche for financial support via the ANR grant RAW ANR-20-CE40-0012-01.
-M. Disertori also acknowledges the hospitality of the Institute for Advanced Study in Princeton, where part of this work has been carried out.
+M. Disertori also acknowledges support from the Hausdorff Center for Mathematics (project ID 390685813) and the hospitality of the Institute for Advanced Study in Princeton, where part of this work has been carried out.